-- 3. Service We provide service primarily through our global distribution network.
+3. Service We provide service primarily through our global distribution network.
 Together with our global distribution network we offer a comprehensive FPP for a fixed annual fee to perform regularly scheduled and unscheduled maintenance as needed.
 We provide factory and on-site training to certify all personnel that are allowed to perform service on our microturbines.
 FPPs are generally paid quarterly in advance.

-Our FPP backlog as of September 30, 2017 was \$74.7 million, which represents the value of the contractual agreement for FPP services that has not been earned and extends through Fiscal 2031.
-Our FPP backlog as of September 30, 2016 was \$72.7 million.
-Our FPP backlog as of March 31, 2017 was \$77.1 million. - 4.
-Product Robustness and Life Cycle Maintenance Costs We continue to invest in enhancements that relate to high performance and high reliability.
+Our FPP backlog as of December 31, 2017 was \$75.1 million, which represents the value of the contractual agreement for FPP services that has not been earned and extends through Fiscal 2031.
+Our FPP backlog as of December 31, 2016 was \$77.2 million.
+Our FPP backlog as of March 31, 2017 was \$77.1 million.

+- 4. Product Robustness and Life Cycle Maintenance Costs We continue to invest in enhancements that relate to high performance and high reliability.
 An important element of our continued innovation and product strategy is to focus on the engineering of our product hardware and electronics to make them work together more effectively and deliver improved microturbine performance, reliability and low maintenance cost to our customers. - 5.
 New Product Development Our new product development is targeted specifically to meet the needs of our selected vertical markets.
 We expect that our existing product platforms, the C30, C65, C200 and C1000 Series microturbines, will be our foundational product lines for the foreseeable future.
 Our research and development project portfolio is centered on enhancing the features of these base products.
 More recently, due to our cost reduction efforts, our focus is on expanding the existing products, including the launch of our C1000 Signature Series microturbine in December 2015.
+During the three months ended December 31, 2017 our development activities included a new cleanable severe environment air filtration system for our innovative line of microturbine products.